 - Develop appropriate Cabinet sources for providing data screening methods used in the assembly of the Cabinet's Highway Plan.
 Modify HIS data collection, storage, and analysis processes as needed in order to satisfy Highway Plan assembly requirements. - Assist with analyses of highway system performance and the Unscheduled Projects List.
-Provide an up to date route network for locating Unscheduled Projects. - Update Rating Indices, Capacities, and Volume/Service Flow ratios in the HIS database and distribute to customers. - Improve production methods used to calculate Rating Indices, Capacities, and Volume/Service Flow ratios. - Process and submit annual HPMS report. - Improve HPMS submittal production methods.
+Provide an up-to-date route network for locating Unscheduled Projects. - Update Rating Indices, Capacities, and Volume/Service Flow ratios in the HIS database and distribute to customers. - Improve production methods used to calculate Rating Indices, Capacities, and Volume/Service Flow ratios. - Quarterly meeting with FHWA.
+Process and submit annual HPMS report. - Improve HPMS submittal production methods.
 Investigate results of HPMS report and analyze potential process changes to improve submittal. - Maintain currency of HPMS software and update procedures as required by federal legislation, regulations, policies, and/or guidelines. - Coordinate with other Cabinet Divisions regarding their asset management needs.
 Assist with Cabinet-wide asset management data collection and data dissemination. - Work with OIT to maintain the most current version of the HIS database.
 Perform acceptance testing and help deploy upgrades to other data owners within the Cabinet. - Work with OIT to improve HIS data exchange with TED and other Cabinet databases. - Review Functional Classification in cooperation with Highway Districts and MPO's.
-Review Functional Classification change requests from Highway Districts and other external entities. - Coordinate changes to the NHS and Strategic Highway Network following proper procedures for approval from FHWA and the Department Of Defense. - Process Superload route network changes to support the Department of Vehicle Regulation's overweight/over-dimensional permitting procedures. - Accurately locate Photo Van images to the HIS route network.
-Provide an up-to-date route network for image location accuracy.
+Review Functional Classification change requests from Highway Districts and other external entities. - Coordinate changes to the NHS and Strategic Highway Network following proper procedures for approval from FHWA and the Department Of Defense. - Process Superload route network changes to support the Department of Vehicle Regulation's overweight/over-dimensional permitting procedures.

-- Interstate Data Submittal by April 15 - Certification of Public Road Mileage by June 1 - HPMS submittal by June 15 - Weekly snapshots of HIS route network and highway data - Up-to-date and accurate route network locations, route lengths, and highway data to support Cabinet Performance Measures and Asset Management activities - Maps for resolving road ownership and highway data questions caused by road construction - Official Cabinet Route Logs - Unscheduled Project locations and Highway Plan data screening outputs - Rating Indices, Capacities, and Volume/Service Flow ratios
+- HPMS Interstate Data Submittal by April 15 - Certification of Public Road Mileage by June 15 - HPMS Non-Interstate Data Submittal by June 15 - HPMS Travel Time Metric (TTM) by June 15 - Weekly snapshots of HIS route network and highway data - Up-to-date and accurate route network locations, route lengths, and highway data to support Cabinet Performance Measures and Asset Management activities - Maps for resolving road ownership and highway data questions caused by road construction - Official Cabinet Route Logs - Unscheduled Project locations and Highway Plan data screening outputs - Rating Indices, Capacities, and Volume/Service Flow ratios